 Titled "The AI-HI Transformation Playbook", the session brought together Chief Procurement Officers from leading global organizations to discuss where they are in their AI journeys, what’s holding them back, and what practical steps they can take next.

 The discussion comes at a pivotal time.
 According to recent industry surveys, over 90% of large enterprises are exploring the opportunities brought to procurement through Gen AI, but fewer than 40% have moved beyond pilots to scaled implementation.
-The gap is clear: while the enthusiasm for AI is real, the roadmap remains murky for many.
+The gap is clear: while the enthusiasm around AI in procurement is real, the roadmap remains murky for many.
 Leaders are realizing that success doesn't hinge on AI alone, but on the synergy between Artificial Intelligence and Human Intelligence (HI) – blending digital capability with domain expertise, intuition, and judgment.

 Key Takeaways from the CPO Roundtable